georgemalerbo/fibonacci-webassembly-demo/README.md

 `emcc -s WASM_BIGINT=1 -s EXPORTED_FUNCTIONS="["_fibonacci"]" -s "EXPORTED_RUNTIME_METHODS=["ccall"]" fibonacci.cpp -o fibonacci_wasm.js`

-- After running the Emscripten command, two files will should generated: `fibonacci_wasm.js` and `fibonacci_wasm.wasm`
+- After running the Emscripten command, two files should be generated: `fibonacci_wasm.js` and `fibonacci_wasm.wasm`

 - These files are necessary to run the web app and to call the WebAssembly function from JavaScript.